 That means that just 20 min every other day can help you sleep better and is more effective than sleeping pills which are shown to add only 3-30 minutes of sleep.

 When to exercise

 When you exercise, your body temperature rises and then it drops a few hours later.
 For that reason, you don't want to exercise too close to bedtime.
 If you’re active at 8pm and try to go to bed at 10, your body temperature will still be really high.
 Because your body temperature naturally lowers as you fall asleep, having a higher body temperature will interfere with that process and make it harder to fall asleep.

 Now if the only time you have to exercise is before bed and it doesn't seem to affect your sleep, then by all means keep exercising at that time.
-But for people who are having sleep problems, I definitely suggest scheduling it for another part of the day.
+But if it’s affecting your sleep then I suggest scheduling it for another part of the day.

 The best type of exercise for sleep

-Because I work with so many active folks in Jackson and other mountain towns, I want to address overexercising.
+Because I work with many active folks, I want to address overexercising.
 High intensity or long duration workouts may provide some benefits for those people looking to lose body fat and increase their strength and fitness.
-But they “may push the body’s stress response too far, leading to a cascade of biochemical responses that can cause serious damage to one’s health in both the short and long term,” according to my favorite functional medicine dude Chris Kresser.
+But they “may push the body’s stress response too far, leading to a cascade of biochemical responses that can cause serious damage to one’s health in both the short and long term,” says Chris Kresser, functional medicine practitioner.

 Some of the effects of overtraining include: